wishlxr/Notion/README.md

 # Hello there.
 This is a repository for widgets that I have created for my Notion page!
-To preview a widget go to https://wishlxr.github.io/notion/<filename>
+To preview a widget copy and paste this https://wishlxr.github.io/notion/filename and replace filename with the widget filename.